07 Nov A walk in the countryside in Edinburgh

 A few hundred yards further on you will see a bridge going over the canal as you walk under the bridge, immediately to your right is a walkway.
 Take this route onto the bridge and you are now on the Water of Leith walkway.

 You will now start to feel you are in the countryside as the walk slowly winds it way up to Colinton village.
 The Water of Leith running down below to your left.
 This area can be muddy under foot, so walking shoes recommended or least shoes you don’t mind getting a bit dirty.
 You are walking on what was an old railway line.
-Part of the walk will take you through a long, well lit railway tunnel that is presently having a huge mural painted along the full length.
-This is being done by local Graffiti artists and locla school children.
+Part of the walk will take you through a long, well lit railway tunnel that has a huge mural painted along the full length, which even during COVID-19 lockdown is almost finished.
+This work has be done by local Graffiti artists and local school children.
 The Theme is a poem by Robert Louis Stevenson who wrote Treasure Island and Dr Jekyll and Mr Hyde amongst many other books and poems.
 He was born in Edinburgh but suffered from TB so spent time as a child out in Colinton Village where the air was cleaner.

 After coming through the tunnel you will come to a bridge over head.
 To your left there are stairs going down into Spylaw park and these access Colinton Village.
 On the way down the stairs on your left-hand side you will see water diverted over a round stone which would have been part of a mill and would have driven cogs to grind wheat or other local grains.